2024

 The life expectancy of our friends who endure chronic homelessness is 28 years shorter, on average, than that of people who are housed.
 The human toll of allowing these vulnerable neighbors to slip through the cracks is devastating.

 These deaths are the result of a broken system.
-As a community, we must come together to provide affordable housing and more housing first programs, dignified shelter, and expanded services for physical and mental health and substance use disorders.
+As a community, we must come together to provide affordable housing and more Site-based Housing First programs, dignified and professionally-run shelters, and expanded services for physical and mental health and substance use disorders.

 Together we will mourn the lives that were cut short, and reaffirm our commitment to ensuring that everyone who needs a home finds one.